jim-easterbrook/Photini/doc_src/introduction/introduction.rst

 If not, you should be able to download it from the `pyexiv2 download page <http://tilloy.net/dev/pyexiv2/download.html>`_.
 As a last resort, you may need to compile and install it yourself, following `these instructions <http://tilloy.net/dev/pyexiv2/developers.html#building-and-installing>`_.

+The last essential dependency is a small Python utility called `appdirs <http://pypi.python.org/pypi/appdirs/>`_.
+The best way to install this is with `pip <http://pypi.python.org/pypi/pip>`_, an easy to use installer for packages from PyPI.

 If you would like to use Photini to upload photos to Flickr, you will also need to install `python-flickrapi <http://stuvel.eu/flickrapi#installation>`_.
-This is available from some Linux distributions' repositories, or via ``easy_install``.
+This is available from some Linux distributions' repositories, or via ``pip``.
 See the python-flickrapi website for details.

+Similarly, to upload to Google Picasa requires `gdata-python-client <http://code.google.com/p/gdata-python-client/>`_.

 Dependencies (Windows)
 ^^^^^^^^^^^^^^^^^^^^^^